Top Tips

 - Exit strategy: Clambering over rocks without a ladder can be harder than it looks, especially with waves.
 If you’ll be swimming back to shore, bring a small float so tired swimmers can rest on the way.

-The locations in this guide are shared for informational purposes only and may not be suitable for you and your family.
+The locations in this guide are shared for informational purposes only and may not be suitable or safe for you and your family.
 Conditions change daily, so always check the depth, tide, and sea state before anyone jumps, and call it off if you’re unsure.